State of the Union: Protocol of entry into the House chamber

-After continuing applause from the attendees has diminished, the speaker introduces the president to the representatives and senators, typically stating: "Members of Congress, I have the high privilege and distinct honor of presenting to you the president of the United States."
+After continuing applause from the attendees has diminished, the speaker introduces the president to the representatives and senators, typically stating: "Members of Congress, I have the high privilege and distinct honor of presenting to you the President of the United States."
 This leads to a further round of applause and, eventually, the beginning of the address by the president.
+The speaker may opt not to introduce the president, as was demonstrated in 2019 and 2024.

 Designated survivor and other logistics

 Customarily, one cabinet member (the designated survivor) does not attend the speech, in order to provide continuity in the line of succession if a catastrophe disables the president, the vice president, and other succeeding officers gathered in the House chamber.
 Additionally, since the September 11 attacks in 2001, a few members of Congress have been asked to relocate to undisclosed locations for the duration of the speech to form a rump Congress in the event of a disaster.
 Since 2003, each chamber of Congress has formally named a separate designated survivor.

-Both the speaker and the vice president sit at the speaker's desk, behind the President for the duration of the speech.
+Both the speaker and the vice president sit at the speaker's desk, behind the president for the duration of the speech.
 If either is unavailable, the next highest-ranking member of the respective house substitutes.
-Once the chamber settles down from the President's arrival, the speaker officially presents the President to the joint session of Congress.
+Once the chamber settles down from the president's arrival, the speaker officially presents the president to the joint session of Congress.
 The president then delivers the speech from the podium at the front of the House Chamber.

 For the 2011 address, Senator Mark Udall of Colorado proposed a break in the tradition of seating Republicans and Democrats on opposite sides of the House; this was in response to the 2011 Tucson Shooting in which Representative Gabby Giffords was shot and wounded in an assassination attempt.
 Approximately 60 legislators signed on to Udall's proposal; a similar plan for the 2012 address garnered bipartisan seating commitments from more than 160 lawmakers.
 Efforts to intersperse the parties during the State of the Union have since waned, and by the 2016 address, seating had largely returned to the traditional partisan arrangement.